People Like Me

 - Arun checks out ways to save on his commute.
 The company will kick in $100 each month for public transit expenses, plus he can stash away some of his own money tax-free.
 This lets him expand where he looks for housing, and find something better suited for his budget.

-- He contacts GuidanceResources and College Coach to take advantage of free financial counseling.
+- He contacts GuidanceResources EAP to take advantage of free financial counseling.
 Both programs help him set budgets for housing, student loans, and fun.

 - He joins the Employee Stock Purchase Program (ESPP) because it will give him extra money for a weekend slush fund and to pay off loans.
 By buying the shares at a discount, he hopes to take advantage of the market upswings.